BhallaLab/almirah/CODE_OF_CONDUCT.rst

 Each of us as a member of the community will ensure that all contributors and users enjoy their time here and feel welcome.
-Accordingly, everyone participating in the development or using the ADBS dataset in any way possible will display kindness, show respect, gracefully accept constructive feedback, responsibly report data security issues and generously help other community members including end-users seeking guidance.
+Accordingly, everyone participating in the development or usage of *almirah* in any way possible will display kindness, show respect, gracefully accept constructive feedback, responsibly report data security issues and generously help other community members including end-users seeking guidance.